 In most of southern Saskatchewan, potash mineralization is in place wherever Prairie Evaporite Formation salts exist, are flat-lying, and are undisturbed.
 Since the surface seismic exploration method is an excellent tool for mapping the top and bottom of Prairie Evaporite salts, this has become the main potash exploration tool in any existing Saskatchewan Subsurface (potash) Mineral Lease.
 Historically, 2D seismic, and now the more accurate 3D seismic methods are used to map continuity and extent of potash beds in flat-lying potash deposits.
-Seismic data are relied upon to identify collapse structures that must be avoided in the process of mine development since these structures can act as conduits for water.
+Seismic data are relied upon to identify collapse structures that must be avoided in the process of mine development since these structures can act as conduits for water ingress to the mine.
 As a result, isolation pillars or mining buffer zones are left around these anomalous features.
 This practice reduces the overall mining extraction ratio, but the risk of inflow to mine workings are effectively mitigated.
-Localized and relatively small ore zone mine anomalies do occur and typically are not discernable (or imaged) by the seismic method and so are not mapped.
-When such anomalies are encountered, they are dealt with in the normal course of mining and extraction through these anomalous areas is typically minimized.
+Occasional, small-scale anomalies that are not mapped by seismic data do occur.
+When they do, they are dealt with in the normal course of mining and extraction through these areas is typically minimized.
 Where there is uncertainty in seismic interpretations, drilling is often used to confirm or improve refine the seismic interpretation.